mojombo/god/README.txt

 == DESCRIPTION:

 God is an easy to configure, easy to extend monitoring framework written in Ruby.

 Keeping your server processes and tasks running should be a simple part of your deployment process.
 God aims to be the simplest, most powerful monitoring application available.

 == DOCUMENTATION:

 See online documentation at http://god.rubyforge.org

+== COMMUNITY:

+Sign up for the god mailing list at http://groups.google.com/group/god-rb

 == INSTALL: